 School of Professional and Continuing Studies

 Matriculated students at Saint Peter’s University may complete degree requirements in a number of ways.
-The traditional way is by taking courses.
+The traditional method is by enrolling in courses. at Saint Peter's.
 Other alternatives include:

 - Advanced Placement sponsored by the College Entrance Examination Board;